LAWNS Tree Farm Watering Guide

 Proper watering is imperative to establishing your tree in its new location.
 Water too much and the air pore space in your soil will be constantly filled with water, oxygen will not reach the root zone, and your tree will die.
 Too little water and your tree will struggle to establish its roots and eventually succumb to death by drought.
 Since we all have different soil types and conditions, you need to realize the following.
 Soil conditions must be considered when deciding what’s enough water, and not too much.
 Heavy soils high in clay content will stay saturated longer from watering because they drain more slowly.
 Sandy soils drain faster and will probably need a little more watering.
 Improve your soil when planting by back filling with our mix which is described in the LAWNS TREE PLANTING GUIDE.
-By having some of your soil as back fill it helps your tree and roots establish to your Landscape.
+By having some of your soil as back fill it helps your tree and roots establish into your Landscape.

 Rainfall alone is not enough water for trees the first few years of life.
-I’ve observed native Live Oaks as well as newly planted ones die from drought, even after being planted for many years.
-Pay attention to your trees as you’re getting them established.
-Look for the new growth tips drooping as this is almost always a sign of a thirsty plant.
-Please get down and scratch a few inches into your soil to physically check moisture conditions.
-Make sure you have new growth happening on your tree most of the time or you may need to adjust your watering or feeding schedule.
-Your tree will require more water than your lawn sprinkler system will provide with just grass heads.
-Tree bubblers can be added to your existing system, my favorite is the flow adjustable bubblers.
-Taking all this into consideration, I’ve had good results with these amounts of water as a rule.
+I’ve observed native Live Oaks as well as newly planted ones die from drought conditions, even after being planted for many years.
+Pay close attention to your trees especially as you’re getting them established.
+Look for the new growth tips drooping as this is almost always an early sign of a thirsty plant.
+Please kneel down and scratch a few inches into your soil to physically check moisture conditions.
+Make sure you have new growth happening on your tree most of the time (other than dormancy) or you may need to adjust your watering or feeding schedule.
+Your tree will require more water in a small area than your lawn sprinkler system will provide with just grass heads.
+Tree bubblers can be added to your existing system, my favorite is the adjustable flow bubblers.
+Taking all this into consideration, I’ve had good results with the following water instructions as a rule.

 Seasonal temperature and rainfall variations will require some adjustment to this schedule.
 These are general recommendations as most sites vary.